-- (e) the Defective Vehicles are not of acceptable quality because they are unsafe; - (f) it was reasonably foreseeable that any Group Member who acquired a Manufacturer Supplied Defective Vehicle on or after 1 January 2011 would suffer loss or damage as a result of the failure to comply with the Fit For Purpose Guarantee. - 14.
-Whether the Defendant is liable to pay damages pursuant to section 271 and section 272 of the ACL to Group Members to whom it supplied Defective Vehicles on or after 1 January 2011; - 15.
-Whether, during the Relevant Period, the Defendant engaged in Misleading Conduct (as defined at paragraph 42 of the Pleadings); to prospective purchasers (including the Group Members) that the Defective Vehicles were safe to drive. - 16.
-Whether the Misleading Conduct was: - (a) false or misleading in contravention of section 53(a) of the TPA and/or section 29(1)(a) of the ACL; - (b) misleading or deceptive, or likely to mislead or deceive, in contravention of section 52 of the TPA and/or section 18 of the ACL; - (c) misleading as to the nature, the characteristics and/or the suitability for purpose of the Defective Vehicles in contravention of section 55 of the TPA and/or section 33 of the ACL; - 16A.
-Whether it can be inferred that each Group Member relied on the Misleading Conduct in purchasing their respective Defective Vehicle; - 17.
-Whether the Defendant engaged in Unconscionable Conduct (as defined at paragraph 49 of the Pleadings) in connection with the supply or possible supply of goods to a person in contravention of section 51AB of the TPA and/or section 21 of the ACL:- - 18.
-Whether the Group Members are entitled to recover from the Defendant: - (a) compensation pursuant to section 87 of the TPA and/or section 237 of the ACL; and/or
+defined at paragraph 42C of the Pleadings) and/or made Misleading Representations (as defined at paragraph 42A of the Pleadings);

-(b) loss or damage pursuant to section 82 of the TPA and/or section 236 of the ACL.
+- 16. Whether the Misleading Conduct, the Misleading Conduct by Silence, and/or the Misleading Representations was: - (a) false or misleading in contravention of section 53(a) of the TPA and/or section 29(1)(a) of the ACL; - (b) misleading or deceptive, or likely to mislead or deceive, in contravention of section 52 of the TPA and/or section 18 of the ACL; - (c) misleading as to the nature, the characteristics and/or the suitability for purpose of the Defective Vehicles in contravention of section 55 of the TPA and/or section 33 of the ACL; - 16A.
+Whether it can be inferred that each Group Member relied on the Misleading Conduct, the Misleading Conduct by Silence, and/or the Misleading Representations in purchasing their respective Defective Vehicle; - 17.
+Whether the Defendant engaged in Unconscionable Conduct (as defined at paragraph 49 of the Pleadings) in contravention of section 51AB of the TPA and/or section 21 of the ACL; - 18.
+Whether the Group Members are entitled to recover from the Defendant: - (a) compensation pursuant to section 87 of the TPA and/or section 237 of the ACL; and/or - (b) loss or damage pursuant to section 82 of the TPA and/or section 236 of the ACL.